JelleZijlstra/autotyping/README.md

       - id: autotyping
         stages: [commit]
         types: [python]
-        args: [--safe] # or alternatively, --aggressive, see below for how they're different
+        args: [--safe] # or alternatively, --aggressive, or any of the other flags mentioned above
 ```

 3. Finally, run the following command to install the pre-commit hook